sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - Modulatable

   * :mod_rate
-    - doc:
+    - doc: Number of times per second that the note switches between the two notes.
     - default: 1
-    - constraints: none
+    - constraints: must be zero or greater
-    - Not Modulatable
+    - Modulatable

   * :mod_rate_slide
-    - doc:
+    - doc: Amount of time (in seconds) for the mod_rate value to change.
+A long mod_rate_slide value means that the mod_rate takes a long time to slide from the previous value to the new value.
+A mod_rate_slide of 0 means that the mod_rate instantly changes to the new value.
     - default: 0
-    - constraints: none
+    - constraints: must be zero or greater
-    - Not Modulatable
+    - Modulatable

   * :mod_range
-    - doc:
+    - doc: The size of gap between modulation notes.
+A gap of 12 is one octave.
     - default: 5
-    - constraints: none
+    - constraints: must be zero or greater
-    - Not Modulatable
+    - Modulatable

   * :mod_range__slide
     - doc: